LEARN TIME SERIES IN PYTHON - Pandas

 Getting THE DATA

-During my programming life, I used many data providers; for the stocks, in my opinion the best is Alpha Vantage.
-Next to daily and intraday prices, they also provide some fundamentals for each stock and forex data.
+During my programming life, I used many data providers; for the stocks, a good provider with straightforward usage is Alpha Vantage.
+Next to daily and intraday prices, they also provide some fundamentals for each stock and currencies (also crypto).
 They provide many technical indicators calculated from the OHLCV, so you don’t have to do it yourself.
 Let’s download Nvidia (NVDA) prices and plot them for the past 3 years.

 import pandas as pd from alpha_vantage.timeseries import TimeSeries ts = TimeSeries(key='YourAPIkey', # claim your free API KEY at alphavantage.co output_format='pandas', indexing_type='date') prices = ts.get_daily_adjusted('NVDA', 'full').sort_index() prices.columns = [x[3:] for x in prices.columns] # names of columns contains unnecessary text